phinate/clarinet/ROADMAP.md

 *note*: no core functionality exists for statistics yet! soon to be added :3

+## algorithms:
+- variable elimination for inference over discrete networks
+- hook into probprog under the hood for approx inference (long-term ambition)

 ## nets:
+- add validation routines as pydantic validators
+    - to skip validation, use model.copy!
 - automatically generate modelstring from node map
 - use a lib that displays PGMs, e.g.
     - [`daft`](https://docs.daft-pgm.org/en/latest/)